lytics/go-windowedlimiter/README.md

   - [ ] High volume (max_rate-1)
   - [ ] Max volume (max_rate)
     - [x] Use a mitigation cache to efficiently block requests
-    - [x] Use a single goroutine to control the mitigation cache per-process
+    - [x] Use a single goroutine per mitigation for local atomicity
     - [x] Load balance the allowed rate across all waiting threads
     - [ ] Have the mitigation cache coordinate cross-process such that all processes/threads only try at the allowed rate